Boan2014/GourView/README.md

 ```

 ```
-creating a new branch is quick
+creating a new branch is quick and quick
 ```